-Pasta with sun-dried tomatoes, garlic, mushrooms and tender, juicy, moist chicken, in a creamy flavorful pasta sauce – there are few pasta dishes that combine so many wonderful flavors together so well.
+In this recipe, fettuccine pasta is combined with sun-dried tomatoes, garlic, mushrooms and tender, juicy, moist chicken, in a creamy flavorful pasta sauce.
+There are few pasta dishes that can rival these kinds of flavors!
 You will love this recipe even more after you make it for the first time because you will see how easy it is and that it takes just a few ingredients and a few simple steps.

 I’ve made this pasta sauce many times and it’s very popular with anybody who tries it.
-It’s a reliable, fool-proof, delicious pasta sauce recipe.
+It’s a reliable and delicious pasta sauce recipe.

-The chicken is soft, tender and very flavorful – you can cook it on the stove top (as described in the recipe below), or you can make your favorite grilled chicken and just use the pasta portion of this recipe as a side dish for your grilled chicken.
+The chicken is soft, tender and very flavorful – you can cook the chicken breasts on the stove top (as described in the recipe below), or you can make your favorite grilled chicken and just use the pasta portion of this recipe as a side dish for your grilled chicken.

-It’s a satisfying and filling meal, with both carbs and protein, and it looks great on a plate – perfect for weeknight dinners or for when you have company over.
+It’s a satisfying and filling meal, which has both carbs and protein, and it looks great on a plate – perfect for weeknight dinners or for when you have company over.